Start learning to sell more art.

 I had to learn to stand my ground with tough negotiators who saw their role as one of how can I squeeze this guy standing in front of me.
 I had to learn to put aside my empathy towards my prospect and ask for the sale and then shut up until I got an answer.

 I taught myself how to prepare before I went into a selling situation.
 I went in knowing:

 - What I wanted from the meeting.

 - How I would answer the questions and objections I knew were coming.

 As my confidence grew, and I became comfortable with using the selling skills, my sales increased, too.
 The result was I was able to live a splendid life from my selling skills.

-My selling skills gave me new cars that with no monthly payments.
+My selling skills gave me new cars with no monthly payments.
 My wife and I built a big home in a great area.
 We took fun vacations and threw fancy parties.
 I’m not bragging, I’m just saying if I had chosen to not improve my selling skills, none of those things would have happened.
-I probably would not have kept my job that led me to writing and teaching artists how to succeed.
+I probably would not have kept my job that led me to write and teaching artists how to succeed.

 I learned to get out of my way and to work at getting better at something that was crucial to my career.
 My selling skills elevated my lifestyle beyond what I could imagine when I was a young man out of the Army, working in warehouse and factory jobs, or even in my years as a firefighter.